 I always make sure that I have an emergency kit in my truck ready to go in the event of a fire or other emergency.

-Along with this kit, I also throw in a long term food bucket from Valley Food Storage.
+Along with this kit, I also throw in some emergency food buckets from Valley Food Storage.

 This allows me to know that I can feed my family if needed while we aren’t at home.

 I also have a few buckets in my pantry but in the event of a fire - the first things I’m making sure survive are my family and the dog.

 The reason I choose Valley is for the simple fact that our food has zero bullshit in it.
 No fillers, no GMO’s and no artificial ingredients.